JonathanRangelB/YOOX-serverless/README.md

 pnpm run getenv
 ```

-this will fetch all env vars present on infisical servers and writen into .env file on the root folder.
+this will fetch all env vars present on infisical servers and it will be writen into .env file on the project root folder.

-Example .env file content:
+Required .env file content example:

 ```
 SERVER='server_url'